-Unconscious Student (or where there was any loss of consciousness)
+Unconscious (or where there was any loss of consciousness)

-- Stop the activity immediately assume there is a concussion. - call 911. - Assume there is a possible neck injury and, do not move the student- wait for EMS personnel. - Stay with the student until emergency medical services arrive.
-(Never leave alone) - Have someone contact the child's parent/guardian. - Monitor and document any changes (physical, cognitive, emotional/behavioural) in the child. - If the student regains consciousness, encourage him/her to remain calm and to lie still.
+- Stop the activity immediately assume there is a concussion. - call 911. - Assume there is a possible neck injury and, do not move the person- wait for EMS personnel. - Stay with them until emergency medical services arrive.
+(Never leave alone) - Have someone contact the parent/guardian/emergency contact. - Monitor and document any changes (physical, cognitive, emotional/behavioural) in the child. - If they regain consciousness, encourage them to remain calm and to lie still.

-Conscious Student
+Conscious

-- Stop the activity immediately. - Conduct an initial concussion assessment of the student (complete concussion checklist form)
+- Stop the activity immediately. - Conduct an initial concussion assessment (complete concussion checklist form)